tytydraco/yessleep/out/A_wall_of_fog_rolled_across_North_America_in_1993.md

 “God, if that isn’t the spookiest thing I’ve ever seen.”
 A very long pause, the sound of him sitting down again.
 “Sorry folks, the cameras are on the outside of my booth and I gotta really stretch my mic cord to be able to see ‘em, and that’s still from ten feet away.
 Kinda wish I hadn’t gotten up to take a closer look because they are capital C creepy.”
 Sound of him sipping water, clearing his throat.
 Another pause and he comes back even quieter.

  “They just drift, really.
 Their... their feet?
 Barely touch the ground.
 They must be so light.
-National tv says they do something to the security tapes and sure enough after seeing that first one the other night I checked the tape and it was all messed up, static, blue screen, flickers, the whole shebang like I had run it through the wash with my biggest electromagnets.
+National tv says they do something to the security tapes and sure enough after seeing that first one the other night I checked the tape and it was all messed up, static, blue screen, flickers, the whole shebang.
+Like I had run it through the wash with my biggest electromagnets.
 But the live feed still comes in pretty good.
 For now at least.”

 I think I sat on the toilet for another half an hour, barely noticing the stink and just listening to Big Steve describe the things moving around above us.
 They shifted and groaned as he thought out loud about where the fog wall came from and what the strange creatures moving within it were.
 I had seen plenty of TV show hosts and experts talk about this.
 Some people said aliens.
 More said they were people who got changed when they looked into the fog.
 The programs usually had a drawing from a survivor who had seen one through a security camera like Big Steve.
 It always looked like a tangled mat of yarn, usually with a big question mark pasted over it by the tv station.
 They said the things didn’t ever try to break in or anything but I knew Dad had brought down his shotgun and kept it tucked under the pile of quilts we used as a mattress on his side.